-377 The spatial pattern of EOF mode 2 shows a dipole structure with positive values onshore of 378 y=175km and negative values offshore.
-When adding this back into the mean after multiplying by positive/negative one standard deviation of PC2, one sees that this mode reflects lateral shifts of 379 380 the slope current (Fig. 8f,h).
-In the first instance the slope current is offshore, surface-intensified, 381 and strong.
-In the second condition it is onshore, middepth-intensified, and weak (the shelfbreak 382 jet is present in both scenarios).
-These two states are reflective of the seasonal configurations presented above (Fig. 5).
-This is supported by the PC2 timeseries which has larger values in 383 384 summer/fall and smaller values in winter/spring (Fig. 8d).
-Hence mode 1 is reflective of higher 385 frequency variability, while mode 2 represents the seasonal signal.
+The spatial pattern of EOF mode 2 shows a dipole structure with positive values onshore of y=175km and negative values offshore (Fig. 8b).
+Note that the corresponding PC2 timeseries has a different character than the PC1 timeseries, in that it contains longer-term variability.
+This is quantified by the SSA reconstruction for this mode, which is negative in the cold months of the year and positive in summer/early-fall (Fig. 8d).
+We added the product of the spatial pattern of mode 2 and the maximum/minimum values of the SSA back into the mean, which are shown in Figs. 8f and h.
+One sees that this mode reflects lateral shifts of the slope current.
+In the first instance the slope current is offshore, surface-intensified, and strong.
+In the second condition it is onshore, middepth-intensified, and weak (the shelfbreak jet is present in both scenarios).
+These two states correspond to the seasonal configurations presented above (Fig. 5), in both structure and timing.
+Hence mode 1 is reflective of higher frequency variability, while mode 2 represents the seasonal signal.